 2. Employ Smart Warehousing Tactics

-Nowadays, it’s expected that online purchases be delivered quickly, and when it’s not quick enough some customers are happy to pay extra for faster shipping.
+Nowadays, it’s expected that online purchases be delivered quickly, with 44% of shoppers expecting deliveries made within 2 days.
 As an ecommerce retailer that means you have a very tight window for delivery in order to maintain customer satisfaction.
 There are basically two methods:

 - Ship everything by air so everyone receives their orders next-day.
 Of course, this option is very costly and may run you right out of business.